opportus/object-mapper/README.md

 `$sourcePointFqn` must be a `string` representing the Fully Qualified Name of a *source point* which can be:

-  - A public, protected or private property ([`PropertyPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/PropertyPoint.php)) represented by its FQN having for syntax `'My\Class::$property'`.
+  - A public, protected or private property ([`PropertyPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/PropertyPoint.php)) represented by its FQN having for syntax `'My\Class.$property'`.
-  - A public, protected or private method requiring no argument ([`MethodPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/MethodPoint.php)) represented by its FQN having for syntax `'My\Class::method()'`.
+  - A public, protected or private method requiring no argument ([`MethodPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/MethodPoint.php)) represented by its FQN having for syntax `'My\Class.method()'`.

 `$targetPointFqn` must be a `string` representing the Fully Qualified Name of a *target point* which can be:

-  - A public, protected or private property ([`PropertyPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/PropertyPoint.php)) represented by its FQN having for syntax `'My\Class::$property'`.
+  - A public, protected or private property ([`PropertyPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/PropertyPoint.php)) represented by its FQN having for syntax `'My\Class.$property'`.
-  - A parameter of a public, protected or private method ([`ParameterPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/ParameterPoint.php)) represented by its FQN having for syntax `'My\Class::method()::$parameter'`.
+  - A parameter of a public, protected or private method ([`ParameterPoint`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/Point/ParameterPoint.php)) represented by its FQN having for syntax `'My\Class.method().$parameter'`.

 **Returns**